hoseinhamzei/liveBgZoom/README.md

 ```
 ### then customize css file to set background image

-### (optional)you can also easily change the amount of zoom, open livebg.js and change zoomAmount (must be more than 100%, default is 150%):
+### (optional)you can also easily change the amount of zoom, open livebg.js and change zoomAmount:
 ```
-    var zoomAmount = "200%";
+    var zoomAmount = "50%";

 ```